FraSeracini/brain-diffusion-mapping/README.md

 ## Repository Structure

-The repository includes the following components:
+The repository contains the following main components:

-/
-├── COMP0118_CW1_Report.pdf # Main report (max 3 pages)
-├── COMP0118_Coursework1_Figures/ # Directory containing figures and tables
-│ └── fig1.png, fig2.png, ... # Numbered and captioned figures referenced in the report
-├── COMP0118_Coursework1_Code/ # MATLAB code directory
+- **Coursework1.pdf**
+  This is the coursework specification document provided by the instructor.
+It outlines the core and advanced tasks, required deliverables, and submission instructions.

+- **COMP0118_CW1_Report.pdf**
+  This is the final written report (maximum 3 pages) that describes the methodology, analysis, and results for all the required tasks.
+It references both the code and figures.

+- **COMP0118_Coursework1_Figures/**
+  This folder contains all figures and tables referenced in the report.
+Each figure is numbered and includes a short caption, as required by the coursework instructions.

+- **COMP0118_Coursework1_Code/**
+  This folder includes all MATLAB scripts and functions used to perform the parameter estimation, model fitting, and mapping tasks described in the report.
+It contains:

-│ ├── Coursework1_Code.m # Main script covering all core tasks
+  - `Coursework1_Code.m` — Main script implementing all core parts of the coursework.
-│ ├── BallStickSSD_constraints.m # Ball-and-stick model with parameter constraints
-│ ├── BallStickSSD_constraints_signal.m # Signal prediction function
-│ ├── find_optimal_param_newdataset.m # Global minimum search with multiple initializations
-│ ├── DT_starting_point.m # Linear tensor model used to generate starting points
-│ └── ... # Additional helper scripts and function

 ## Requirements